 With the sun beginning to shine a little brighter after a long winter, Clients are ready for their homes to shine, too.
 Every Spring, we see a spike in demand for Cleaning tasks as Clients look to TaskRabbit for a seasonal refresh—whether it’s a regular clean, a deep clean, or the dreaded closet cleanout!

-We’ve collected the advice and tips from some of the highest-rated and highest-earning Taskers in the Cleaning category—including Maggie E., Latrica R., Max C., and Laura D. They’ll tell you how to ace every Cleaning task, what to bring with you, and how to increase your chances of receiving 100% positive reviews.
+We’ve collected the advice and tips from some of the highest-rated and highest-earning Taskers in the Cleaning category—including Maggie E., Latrica R., Max C., and Laura D. They’ll tell you how to ace every Cleaning task, what to bring with you, and how to increase your chances of receiving shining reviews.
 Continue reading to learn more!

 Deep Clean vs. Clean